slatedocs/slate/source/includes/stackpath/_certificates.md

 ```
 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/certificates?siteId=<a href="#stackpath-sites">:siteId</a></code>

-Create a certificate that will automatically be assigned to sites based on the hostnames of the certificate.
+Create a certificate that will automatically be assigned to the site based on the hostnames of the certificate.

 Query Params | &nbsp;
 ---- | -----------